AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 * **Green**.
 Complete.
 * **White**.
 Not complete.
-* **Orange**.&nbsp;Not&nbsp;complete and deadline is less than 24 hours.
+* **Orange**.
+Not complete and deadline is less than 24 hours.
 * **Red**.
-Not&nbsp;complete and past the deadline.
+Not complete and past the deadline.

 ### Levels of Proof Progress {#levels-of-proof-progress}

 Workfront Proof uses the progress icons to track a proof's progress at each of the following levels:

-* For each reviewer, based on that person's activity on the proof.&nbsp;
+* For each reviewer, based on that person's activity on the proof.
 * For each stage, based on the progress the reviewer on the stage who is most behind in the proofing process.
 For more information, see [Automated Workflow Stages overview](../../../review-and-approve-work/proofing/proofing-overview/stages.md).
 * For the proof, based on the progress of the stage (group of reviewers) who is the most behind in the proofing process.

-For an example of how [!DNL Workfront] Proof determines progress using the reviewer or stage that is most behind,&nbsp;suppose three reviewers on a proof need to make a&nbsp;decision.
-If two of them have made their&nbsp;decision&nbsp;but the third has not, the progress bar for the proof does not show&nbsp;the D in green because of the outstanding&nbsp;decision.
+For an example of how [!DNL Workfront Proof] determines progress using the reviewer or stage that is most behind, suppose three reviewers on a proof need to make a decision.
+If two of them have made their decision but the third has not, the progress bar for the proof does not show the D in green because of the outstanding decision.

-If the [!UICONTROL Primary Decision Maker] setting is selected on a proof and the primary decision maker submits a decision, the D in the proof progress bar turns&nbsp;green for all reviewers because no other decisions are required.
+If the [!UICONTROL Primary Decision Maker] setting is selected on a proof and the primary decision maker submits a decision, the D in the proof progress bar turns green for all reviewers because no other decisions are required.

-Similarly, if the [!UICONTROL Only One Decision Required] setting is selected on a proof and any reviewer submits a decision, the D in the proof progress bar turns&nbsp;green for all reviewers because no other decisions are required.
+Similarly, if the [!UICONTROL Only One Decision Required] setting is selected on a proof and any reviewer submits a decision, the D in the proof progress bar turns green for all reviewers because no other decisions are required.

 ## Understanding Proof Status

-The proof status displays&nbsp;the status of decisions that are required for&nbsp;the proof.
+The proof status displays the status of decisions that are required for the proof.

 ![proof_edit_existing_status.png](assets/proof-edit-existing-status-350x78.png)\
 The standard status options are: